Performance Optimization and Characterization of 7-pad Resistive PICOSEC Micromegas Detectors: Combined Timing and Spatial Information of the Full Detector

 where $N_{\mathrm{valid}}(x_i,y_j)$ is the number of events satisfying the detection condition—defined as at least one pad recording a signal with a time difference smaller than 1\,ns relative to the reference—and $N_{\mathrm{total}}(x_i,y_j)$ is the total number of events within the corresponding circular region used in the scan.

-The resulting maps, shown in Fig.~\ref{fig:efficiency-10MO}, illustrate both the spatial uniformity of the detector response and the event distribution during the scanning run.
+The resulting map, shown in Fig.~\ref{fig:efficiency-10MO}, illustrates both the spatial uniformity of the detector response and the event distribution during the scanning run.
 The high efficiency observed across the active area further supports the uniformity of charge collection and the robustness of the signal reconstruction methods employed.
+A non-zero efficiency is observed in a region extending approximately 3\,mm beyond the geometrical boundary of the active pads.
+This arises from two combined effects: first, the finite transverse size of the Cherenkov photon cone means that tracks reconstructed just outside the active area can still illuminate the edge pads and produce a detectable signal; second, the resistive DLC layer spreads the induced charge laterally, allowing signals from hits in the immediate vicinity of the pad boundary to be collected by the nearest active pad.
+This extended response is therefore a physical feature of the detector design rather than a reconstruction artefact.

+In contrast to the timing-combination studies, no minimum charge threshold is applied here, so that the efficiency reflects the intrinsic detection capability rather than an algorithmic selection.